Duty of fiduciary financial advisor 08.03.2022

-1. Fiduciary Standard v.
-Suitability Standard
+1. Fiduciary Standard vs. Suitability Standard

 The suitability standard, or simply doing what is suitable for a client, is much different than the fiduciary standard, or being legally bound to always act in a client’s best interests.

-Investment brokers who work for broker-dealers (such as Merrill Lynch and Wells Fargo), and investment advisers who work for fully independent registered investment advisory (RIA) firms like Towerpoint Wealth, both offer financial, wealth, and investment planning, counsel, and advice.
+Investment brokers who work for broker-dealers (such as Merrill Lynch and Wells Fargo), and investment advisors who work for fully independent registered investment advisory (RIA) firms like Towerpoint Wealth, both offer financial, wealth, and investment planning, counsel, and advice.

 However, they are not governed by the same professional standard.

-Investment advisers work directly for clients, and must place clients’ interests before their own, according to the Investment Advisers Act of 1940.
+Fiduciary advisors work directly for clients, and must place clients’ interests before their own, according to the Investment Advisers Act of 1940.
 They have the duty of fiduciary care.
 Investment brokers work for, and first serve, their broker-dealers, and must only ensure that their recommendations are suitable for their clients – this is known as the suitability standard.
 A financial advisor with fiduciary responsibility provides fee transparency, client-centered advice 100% of the time, deals with no competing interests, and is able to draw from a much larger pool of higher quality investments.